ED raids BSP MP Afzal Ansari in PMLA case against brother Mukhtar Ansari | Law-Order

 The Enforcement Directorate (ED) on Thursday raided the official residence of BSP MP Afzal Ansari in Delhi as part of multi-city raids being conducted in a money laundering investigation against his jailed brother and mafia-turned-politician Mukhtar Ansari, official sources said.

-The Ghazipur legislator's government accommodation at Janpath in central Delhi has been covered during the raids which are being carried out along with a CRPF security escort.
+The Ghazipur MP's government accommodation at Janpath in central Delhi has been covered during the raids which are being carried out along with a CRPF security escort.

+Afzal Ansari, 69, is the elder brother of Mukhtar Ansari and he was questioned by the ED in this case in May at its regional office in Prayagraj (Allahabad) in Uttar Pradesh.

+The action is linked to some land and property deals of the brothers that are under the scanner of the agency.

-The searches are being conducted at premises located in Ghazipur, Mohammadabad (in Ghazipur district), Mau and state capital Lucknow in Uttar Pradesh apart from Delhi which are linked to Mukhtar Ansari and his alleged associates, they said.
+The searches were conducted at about a dozen premises located in Ghazipur, Mohammadabad (in Ghazipur district), Mau and Lucknow in Uttar Pradesh apart from Delhi which are linked to Mukhtar Ansari, 59, and his alleged associates, they said.

 The action is aimed to gather evidence with regard to an ongoing investigation against Mukhtar Ansari and his associates under the criminal sections of the Prevention of Money Laundering Act (PMLA), the sources said.

-Mukhtar Ansari, a five-time former MLA, is currently lodged in jail at Banda in Uttar Pradesh.
+Mukhtar Ansari, a five-time former MLA, is currently lodged in jail in Banda in Uttar Pradesh and has been questioned by the ED last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)